NVIDIA/sentiment-discovery/README.md

  * `num_neurons` - number of neurons to consider for sentiment classification
  * `no_test_eval` - do not evaluate the test data for accuracy (useful when your test set has no labels)
  * `write_results` - write results (output probabilities as well as logits of top neurons) of model on test (or train if none is specified) data to specified filepath.
 (Can only write results to a csv file)

+### Transfer to your own data
+#### Sentiment Analysis
+Analyze sentiment on your own data by using one of the [pretrained models](#pretrained-models) to train on the Stanford Treebank (or other sentiment benchmarks) and evaluating on your own `-test` dataset.

+If you don't have labels for your data set make sure to use the `-no_test_eval` flag.

+#### Train a Different Classifier
+If you have your own unique classification dataset complete with training labels, you can also use a pretrained model to extract relevant features.

+Supply your own `-train` (and evaluation) dataset while making sure to specify the right text and label keys.

 ### HeatMap Visualization
 This script takes a piece of text specified by `text` and then visualizes it via a karpathy-style heatmap based on the activations of the specified `neuron`.
 In order to find the neuron to specify, find the index of the neuron with the largest l1 penalty based on the neuron weight visualizations from the previous section.